silvacms/documentation/source/silva/layout/howto.rst

     Recursing into docs
       Creating ./silvatheme.demo/docs/
       Copying HISTORY.txt_tmpl to ./silvatheme.demo/docs/HISTORY.txt
-    Copying setup.cfg to ./silvatheme.demo/setup.cfg
     Copying setup.py_tmpl to ./silvatheme.demo/setup.py
-  Running /usr/local/bin/python2.4 setup.py egg_info
+  Running /usr/bin/python2.4 setup.py egg_info

 .. warning::

    *Project name* should be take the same value than *namespace_package.package*, otherwise you might have errors.

-This will create a directory called ``silvatheme.demo/silvatheme/demo`` in ``src`` which will be a Python package available as ``silvatheme.demo``.
-We will work there afterwards and refer to this place as your extension.
+Now in your ``src`` directory you should have a new Python package ``silvatheme.demo`` with the following directory structure:
+``silvatheme.demo/silvatheme/demo``

-After you need to register the new egg in your buildout.
+Now that the basic structure is in place you need to register the new egg in your buildout see (:ref:`setup-dev-env`).

 The next step is to :ref:`enable-grok-for-your-extension`.

 .. note::

-   By default we take the convention to make the egg using the ``basic_namespace`` template, and to call it ``silvatheme.layoutname``, where ``layoutname`` is the name of your layout in lower case.
+   By default we use the convention to make the egg using the ``basic_namespace`` template, and to call using the following
+   standard: ``silvatheme.layoutname``, where ``layoutname`` is the name of your layout in lower case.

 .. note::